 South Indian Sambar with Green Beans and Roast Cauliflower

-Prep time 20 mins, cook time 55 mins
+Preparation 20 mins, Cooking 55 mins

 Serves 4